-The biggest problem for new investors isn’t a lack of knowledge, but information overload.
+The biggest problem for new investors isn’t a lack of info, but information overload.

-Trying to digest the reams of knowledge that have been written on investing and the market is like trying to drink from a fire hydrant.
+As someone in his sophomore year of stock picking, I can certainly empathize: Trying to digest the reams of knowledge that have been written on investing is like getting a facial from a fire hydrant.

 It doesn’t help that experienced investors love recommending Benjamin Graham’s The Intelligent Investor or Security Analysis as introductory reads.

-I’ve also provided concrete actions that you can take at each stage of reading, so that you can start building up your portfolio and experience in the market.
+I’ve also provided some concrete actions that you can take at each stage to get prepped.

 —